Sunday, 25 February

 So here’s your Sunday chance to make a public demonstration of how an inflatable elephant works.

 “That’s not a problem.
-We check out some food blogs and then we pick the best place.
+I check out some food blogs and then I pick the best place.
 Easy peasy.”

-Two hours later we were still comparing and reading reviews..
+Two hours later I was still comparing and reading reviews..

-And we were starting to feel a very specific type of headache: the “too much choice will kill you headache”.
+And I was starting to feel a very specific type of headache: the “too much choice will kill you headache”.
 And by that I don’t mean dying a noble death, Titanic style, with DiCaprio drowning frozen in the Ocean to save Kate.

 I mean a different type of death by drowning: at home, in your own bathtub, because your soap smelled so nice that you had to taste it.